Dwolla/google-cloud-functions-example/README.md

 ### Visiting HTTP Server

-Based on the output from the [Deploy Function](#deploy-function) section above, you should be able to visit the URL in your browser or via the command line using a tool like `curl`.
+Based on the output from the [Deploying Function](#deploying-function) section above, you should be able to visit the URL in your browser or via the command line using a tool like `curl`.

 ![Deployed Google Cloud Functions Browser View](./images/deployed-browser-view.png)